 Your metabolism needs it to process energy, it plays a role in regulating hormone levels, your muscles need it to synthesize protein, and it’s even required for DNA production .

-One option is to eat fish eggs on a regular basis or to prepare your own bone broth using a slow cooking method.
+One option is to eat fish eggs on a regular basis or to prepare your own beef bone broth using a slow cooking method.
 Find the our recommended one here.
+Alternatively, you can get extra magnesium from an Epsom salt bath.

 This is another important nutrient, and as an electrolyte, it plays a vital role in the fluid balance in all your body’s cells.
 Meat, in general, is not a great source of potassium, unless you regularly opt for organ meats.